Typically, when we think about improving our posture we think of this:

 While exercises geared toward opening up the chest and extending the back work great for many people, in some instances it can actually make things worse.
 Especially in athletes and those under 40.
 One of the biggest misconceptions out there is that everyone is stiff, everyone is a hunchback, and everyone has a lazy rounded mid-back (thoracic spine).
 If this sounds like you, and now you’ve just sat up a little bit straighter because you read the word posture: I’m here to give you some solid info about posture, how it can be so different from person to person, and some easy ways to correct it based on your spine!

 So, what are these differences?
-This portion of the spine tends to have the most variation from person to person in the amount of resting curve.
+First, this part of the spine has the most variation from person regarding the resting curve.
+Here are the main 3 types:

 A “normal” thoracic spine is supposed to have a mild kyphotic (or rounded) curve.
 What we actually see is that about half the population has a normal or excessively kyphotic curve, and the other half is actually excessively flat.
 Just like being too kyphotic and rounded, being excessively flat isn’t good either (AND is addressed completely differently).